 What to Expect

-Prior to the procedure your doctor will perform a physical exam and order tests, including:
+Before the procedure, your doctor will perform a physical exam and order tests, including:

 - Fine needle biopsy of the breast: a thin, hollow needle is used to remove a small tissue sample from the breast

 - Possibly a test to check to see if you're at risk for lymphedema, swelling of the arms or legs after removing lymph nodes.

 During the procedure, your surgeon makes an oval-shaped incision in the breast and removes breast tissue, the nipple and areola.
 To do so, your surgeon cuts the tissue off of the underlying muscle.
 Your surgeon may need to remove nearby lymph nodes (toward the underarm).

 The procedure takes about 1-3 hours and you can expect to stay in the hospital between 1-3 days.
 Cancer rehab can help you get back to the activities you enjoy.